 We hesitate to say that these boots are uncomfortable because their super large and spacious fit guarantees that statement would be false.
-However, there is no doubt that these are the worst fitting boots in this review.
-The problem is that they are gigantic, both in the fit inside the boot, and just the design of the boot in general.
+There is no doubt, however, that these are among the worst fitting boots in this review.
+The problem is that they are gigantic, both in the fit inside the boot, and the design of the boot in general.
 Even with a very thick sock on, there is so much foot slop and movement inside this boot that we would consider sizing down.
-No amount of cranking the laces down tighter is going to cinch up this boot to make it feel snug.
-But the room on the inside isn't the sole problem, the whole boot is just huge, and made us feel like we were trying on some pair of basketball player's shoes as a joke.
+No amount of cranking the laces down is going to cinch up this boot to make it feel snug.
+The room on the inside isn't the only problem, the whole boot is just huge.

-We also couldn't get over how heavy they are.
+We also can't get over how heavy they are.
 At 5 lbs.
-5 ounces for a pair of size 11 men's boots, these are well over a pound more than the Bogs Classic Ultra Mid, the second most substantial boots, and almost three pounds more than the lightest boot in this review, the Salomon X Ultra Winter CS.
+5 ounces for a pair of size 11 men's boots, these are almost a full pound heavier than the Kamik Greenbay 4 the second most substantial boots, and over two pounds more than the Keen Durand Polar.
 The sloppy fit, large design, and hefty weight guarantee that this is not a boot we would want to spend any time hiking round in.
 Limited to shoveling, chopping wood and running errands, this is a niche boot model.
-5 out of 10.

 Ease of Use